mozilla-ai/mcpd/docs/index.md

 ---

-## 🌐 About Mozilla AI
+## About Mozilla.ai

-This project is built and maintained by [Mozilla AI](https://mozilla.ai), a mission-driven organization reimagining AI for the public good.
+This project is built and maintained by [Mozilla.ai](https://mozilla.ai), a mission-driven organization reimagining AI for the public good.

 Have ideas or feedback?
 Contributions welcome via [GitHub](https://github.com/mozilla-ai/mcpd).